 Answer: That is fine of course but there should be a reason for it and “because I wanted to” may not work too well.
 At the same time, Courts are aware that, during a relationship or marriage, one spouse may work a lot of hours that are not sustainable after separation, especially when custody, parenting time and taking care of the kids without the other parent come into play.

 Another approach the Court can take is order a percentage of the future overtime or bonus instead of factoring that income into the monthly guideline support order.
 That may actually work well for both parents because the paying spouse doesn’t pay a monthly support order that is higher than what he or she can afford on a month to month basis, but the parent receiving support still gets guideline support when averaged out over a year.
 This percentage would not be set at one number or percentage.
-It would change depending on the amount of the overtime, bonus, etc. This approach is sometimes called an “Ostler-Smith”, which is named after two California cases.
+It would change depending on the amount of the overtime, bonus, etc. This approach is sometimes called an “Ostler-Smith”, which is named after a California case.

 What does all of this tell you?
 The Court has discretion on such issues and every case is driven by its own facts.